in which mr. john spend the night in jail in a bright pink shirt

 “What the hell is wrong with you two?
 Did either of you see that his court date was a week after the hurricane?
 Did he not tell you he was homeless?
 What exactly was he supposed to do?”

-The cops were unprepared for this turn of events and started saying how I was “uncooperative” and “obstructing” their duty.
+The police officers were unprepared for this turn of events and started saying how I was “uncooperative” and “obstructing” their duty.
 They also said they had added tickets for various infractions, including (I shit you not) “Obstructing the sidewalk.”

 “You two are to meet with me in my chambers when we finish here.”